fluree/ledger-docker-compose-example/README.md

 ## First time build steps

-1. Clone / download the files from this project in a local directory.
+1. Clone / download the files from this project into a local directory.
 Do not download into the root directory.

 2. Create a "fluree" subdirectory in the same directory as the files (downloaded) for this project.